Filter Options

 Which parks should I visit on a 10-day safari in Botswana?

 “With 10 days to enjoy on safari in Botswana, you should be able to visit most of the major parks and wildlife areas.
 The Okavango Delta is one of Africa’s premier destinations and offers a true wilderness experience.
 Apart from Moremi Game Reserve, most of the Delta is neither a national park nor a reserve – it is divided up into numerous privately run or community concessions.
-You should dedicate as much time as you can here: with 5 days in the Delta, you could visit two or three different areas (which you will need to fly between).
+You should dedicate as much time as you can here: with 5 days in the Delta, you could visit two or three different areas (which you may need to fly between).
 For the rest of your time, Chobe National Park, in the country’s northeast, is another fantastic place.
 The Chobe riverfront and Savuti regions of the park are filled with elephants, big cats and more.
 To the south, plan on also visiting the Central Kalahari Game Reserve and Makgadikgadi Pans and Nxai Pan National Parks, both for the stunning desert terrain and the Kalahari’s desert-adapted wildlife.”

 1